How to Drive Traffic to Your Blog with Infographics

 You can design a striking teaser post or even pick out key statistics from the infographic and post them as a carousel or multi-image post on Facebook, Twitter, LinkedIn, or Instagram.

 Here’s an example of a mini-infographic Venngage shared on Facebook.
-Notice how it focuses on one statistic and includes the link to the main infographic in the caption.
+Notice how it focuses on one statistic (statistical infographics are a thing!) and includes the link to the main infographic in the caption.

 an example of a mini-infographic Venngage shared on Facebook